Rose Selfridge: Early life

 Between the ages of 24 and 28, Rose traveled through Europe, Russia and the Middle East with several members of the Buckingham family.
 She appears to have been sensitive about her age, as in some of her travel documents she subtracted up to six years from her true birth date.
 She met Harry Selfridge when she was about 28 and married him in 1890 at the age of 30.
 Rose and Harry eventually had five children, three girls and two boys (one of whom died as an infant).

-At that time, Selfridge worked for the department store firm of Marshall Field & Co., where he rose in time to become an executive.
+At that time, Selfridge worked for the department store firm of Marshall Field & Co., where he rose in time to become an executive, and eventually a partner.
 Rose, meanwhile, was already a 30-year-old successful property developer in her own right; she had inherited both money and expertise from her family.
 In 1883, Rose had purchased land on Harper Avenue between 57th Street and 59th Street in Hyde Park, Chicago and hired architect Solon S. Beman to create a row of elegant homes, which came to be known as the Rosalie Villas.
 Beman supervised the project and designed most but not all of the homes.
 W. W. Boyington designed a brick home for brick manufacturer Charles Bonner, which Bonner built in 1889 at 5752 S. Harper Ave.
 Using Beman's plans, Rose built a total of 42 villas and artists' cottages within a landscaped environment.
 Most of them survive fairly intact, but the Rosalie Inn and Cafe on the southwest corner of 57th and Harper was demolished; the restaurant was once known as the Café Red Roses.
 The inn marked the entrance to Rosalie Court.
 Powell's Bookstore now stands on that lot.